ege-del/sayfa_dev/README.md

 # Warning !
 ```
-this app is in it's early stages and everything below is in the sketch state.
+this app is in it's early stages and everything below is WIP.
 ```

 # Intro